Are you wondering how many days you should schedule for your Disney World trip?

-You could spend months at Disney and not do everything, but how many days and nights you’ll stay at Disney World will depend on your circumstances and preferences.
+You could spend months at Disney and not do everything!
+How many days and nights you’ll stay at Disney World will depend on your circumstances and preferences.
 You’ll need to factor in things like:

 - Your budget.